-\begin{theorem} In the ideal model and general cost settings, a BIC Bayesian $\approxratio$-approximation $\ialg$ can be computed from any Bayesian $\approxratio$-approximation algorithm, $\alg$. \end{theorem}
+\begin{corollary} In the ideal model and general cost settings, a BIC Bayesian $\approxratio$-approximation $\ialg$ can be computed from any Bayesian $\approxratio$-approximation algorithm, $\alg$. \end{corollary}

+Corollary \ref{c:ideal} applies in the special case that $\alg$ is a worst-case $\approxratio$-approximation, but the resulting BIC algorithm $\ialg$ will not necessarily be a worst-case $\approxratio$-approximation.
+See Appendix~\ref{app:Bayesian-approx} for a concrete example.

+Let us build some intuition for the requirements of Theorem \ref{t:ideal}.
 Suppose that we are given an algorithm $\alg$ that is monotone for the distribution $\dists$.
-Then $\alg$ is already BIC and specifies the allocation rule, so we must only compute the payment rule.
+Then $\alg$ is already BIC and specifies the allocation rule $\allocs(\cdot)$, so we must only compute the payment rule.
 In our ideal model this is trivial given the formula from Theorem~\ref{t:bic}.

-Now suppose we have a non-monotone Bayesian $c$-approximation algorithm $\alg$ with allocation rule $\allocs(\cdot)$.
+Now suppose we have a non-monotone Bayesian $\approxratio$-approx\-imation algorithm $\alg$ with allocation rule $\allocs(\cdot)$.
 We would like to use $\alg$ to construct a monotone algorithm $\ialg$ from which we can obtain a BIC mechanism by simply computing the payment rule as above.
 We must make sure that in doing so we do not reduce the algorithm's expected welfare.
 The key property of our approach which makes it tractable is that we monotonize each agent's allocation rule independently without changing (in a Bayesian sense) the allocation rule any other agent faces.
-This property is also important for the approximation factor as $\alg$ is guaranteed to be a Bayesian $c$-approximation only for the given distribution $\dists$, and may not be a good approximation for some other distribution.
+This property is also important for the approximation factor as $\alg$ is guaranteed to be a Bayesian $\approxratio$-approximation only for the given distribution $\dists$, and may not be a good approximation for some other distribution.